winglang/docsite/blog/2022-11-23-manifesto.md

 language, but it also includes a few additional primitives designed to support the distributed and service-based nature of the cloud as first-class citizens.

-### Apply for early access if you dare

-I can't be more excited to share that after six months of development, we are finally ready to invite some folks to check it out.
-It's absolutely and definitely not ready for real usage.
-We have a long way to go, but we feel we've got enough of the architectural framework and design in place, so it's not just a wild idea by a group of nostalgic programmers.

-Go to https://winglang.io to request alpha access.
+### Check it out

+We have been working on Wing for almost a year now, and I am excited to invite you to check it out and let me know what you think.

+While still in Alpha and not yet ready for production use, it's already possible to build some [real applications](https://github.com/winglang/research/tree/main/dogfooding) with it.

+Check out https://github.com/winglang/wing for more details.